kirawat/kirawat.me/src/content/blog/2025/06/11/xreal-one-review.md

 ---

 The top of the glasses can get rather warm.
 The heat make it a bit uncomfortable when the top bit of the glasses touch the forehead.

+Would I replace a proper monitor with it?
+The answer is "No".